using CairoMakie

 Colorbar(fig[1, 2], limits = extrema(dist_matrix), label = "Distance")

-figIf everything works well, you should see blocks of small distances along the diagonal — shapes of the same type have similar persistence diagrams.
-Shapes with different topology (different number of loops) will have large distances.
+figIf everything works well, you should see blocks of small distances along the diagonal — repeated samples of the same shape produce similar persistence diagrams.
+Shapes with different topology, especially different numbers of loops, should be farther apart.

 16.5 What the distances capture

-Let’s think about what each shape’s persistence looks like:
+Let’s think about what each shape’s persistence should look like:

 | Shape | \(\beta_0\) | \(\beta_1\) | Expected signature |